Imatinib use while Breastfeeding

 Summary of Use during Lactation

-A woman who was 7 days postpartum and had been taking imatinib 400 mg daily since the middle of her pregnancy had a single milk sample analyzed for the drug an its metabolite.
-Imatinib concentration 15 hours after a dose was 596 mcg/L and CGP 74588 was 1513 mcg/L. The authors estimated that a fully breastfed infant would receive between 1.2 and 2 mg of the drug and metabolite daily with this maternal dose.
+A woman who was 7 days postpartum and had been taking imatinib 400 mg daily since the middle of her pregnancy had a single milk sample analyzed for the drug and its metabolite.
+Milk concentration 15 hours after a dose was 596 mcg/L for imatinib and 1513 mcg/L for the metabolite.
+The authors estimated that a fully breastfed infant would receive between 1.2 and 2 mg of the drug and metabolite daily with this maternal dose.

 A woman who took imatinib 400 mg daily during pregnancy and postpartum delivered a normal infant, but did not breastfeed.
 Breastmilk imatinib concentrations were measured on the 7th, 14th, 15th and 16th days postpartum at times ranging from 10 to 16 hours after the previous dose.
 Breastmilk concentrations ranged between 1.4 and 2.6 mg/L.